 Our House system enables healthy in-school competition.The annual Sports Day and Mini-Olympic events are also part of House competitions.

-Parent Surveys show very high levels of satisfaction with the way we encourage the children to be active and healthy.The same is true with extracurricular provision of PE and Sport.
+Parent feedback indicates very high levels of satisfaction with the way the children are encouraged to be active and healthy.The same is true with extracurricular provision of PE and Sport.
 We offer a wide range of clubs including: Football, Basketball, Badminton, Judo, Netball, Athletics, Running, Gymnastics, Multiskills and Triathlon.
-The strength of participation is evident with 57% of pupils involved in at least one after school activity.
+The strength of participation is evident with almost 300 club places being taken up over the last 12 months.

 Our curriculum promotes healthy lifestyles through topics such as food groups, how the body works, cookery and menu planning.
 Caterlink is the WBC approved provider of school meals.
-The governors linked to the School Travel Plan, organise a number of initiatives, including ‘Walk to School Week’ where children are awarded with special badges for regularly walking to school as well as their own WOW Campaign – Walk Once Weekly.
-In addition, pupils take part in the My Journey Walking Challenge promoted by Wokingham Borough Council.
-All Year 5 pupils are offered the opportunity to participate in Bikeability training in the summer term, equipping them with the skills to travel safely, with confidence and independence,in a healthy way.
+We promote ‘Walk to School Week’ and in Year 5, every pupil is given the opportunity to participate in Bikeability training, equipping them with the skills to travel safely, with confidence and independence,in a healthy way.

 Sports Premium Grant